felipe-SD/tt06-wokwi-template-BIT_TEST/docs/info.md

 ## How it works

-This test consist in compare two bits determinating wich one is bigger or if bot are equal.
+This test consist in compare two bits determinating wich one is bigger or are equals

 ## How to test

+To testo the project just insert 2 input bits (A and B) and then make a verification with the possible inputs 00
+01
+10
+11
-To testo the project just insert 2 input bits (A and B) and then make a verification with the possible inputs 00,01,10,11, you should check the three outputs, fist 1 when both are equal, and second and thrid when any other input is bigger.
+you should check the three outputs, fist one when both are equal, and second and thrid when any other input is bigger.
+OUTPUT 1 = 1 when equals
+OUTPUT 2 = 1 when bigger
+OUTPUT 3 = 1 when bigger

 ## External hardware